-The oviducts are also called Fallopian tubes.
 The lower segment of the oviduct closest to the uterus is the isthmus.
 The connection between the uterus and the oviduct's isthmus is the utero-tubule junction.
 The large funnel-like structure on the open end of the oviduct is the infundibulum.